DylanMeeus/springboot_jwt_blog/_posts/2016-02-02-switching-from-social-logins-to-saml-in-minutes-with-auth0.markdown

 So what we're going to go over today is how to get that started and how easy it is to switch over to SAML authentication from a social login provider like Google.

-First, we have an express implementation (you can read more about this in [our quickstart guide for Express](https://auth0.com/docs/quickstart/webapp/nodejs/)) of Auth0 logins.
+First, we have an Express implementation (you can read more about this in [our quickstart guide for Express](https://auth0.com/docs/quickstart/webapp/nodejs/)) of Auth0 logins.
 All I needed to do is include [passport.js](https://npmjs.org/package/passport) and [the Auth0 strategy](https://npmjs.org/package/passport-auth0).
 I then use these tools in my route to check that the user has logged in once Lock has redirected the app, and logged out once Lock's logout function has redirected me:

 ```javascript
 var express = require('express');